College football's Top 25 returning snap percentages in 2026

 5. Georgia (61%)

-Georgia gets a lot back and it’s actually surprising they don’t have the top returning snap numbers in 2026.
+Georgia gets a lot back and it’s actually surprising it doesn’t have the top returning snap numbers in 2026.
 The Bulldogs run it back with QB Gunner Stockton under center, as well as RB Nate Frazier.

 On defense, Georgia brings back an experienced linebacker corps and a leader in the secondary.
 Junior safety KJ Bolden should be one of the best in the country.